Documentation

 Privacy5.0Not applicable — no PII involved

 Privacy = 5.0 means "not applicable."
-RAIL returns 5.0 (neutral) when the privacy dimension is irrelevant to the content being evaluated.
+RAIL returns 5.0 (neutral) when privacy is irrelevant to the content being evaluated.

 Basic mode gives you scores.
-Deep mode gives you the why — per-dimension explanations, detected issues, and improvement suggestions.
-It uses an LLM-as-a-Judge approach internally.
+Deep mode gives you the why: per-dimension explanations, detected issues, and improvement suggestions.

 deep_eval.py